-This pumpkin bread is moist, fluffy and full of Fall spices.
-It is gluten-free, low carb, keto-friendly.
+This keto pumpkin bread is moist, fluffy, and full of Fall pumpkin spices.
+It is gluten-free pumpkin bread that is also low carb and keto-friendly.
 And it is also an easy one-bowl recipe.
 This bread can be eaten for breakfast or dessert and is sturdy enough for toasting.

 I tend to go a little crazy with pumpkin ideas every October.
 And while sometimes it feels like I’ve already made every pumpkin recipe possible, I did notice that I haven’t yet shared any low carb pumpkin recipes on the blog so I definitely intend to share a few this Fall.

-First, I wanted to share a low carb pumpkin bread recipe because I always have pumpkin bread during Thanksgiving and I want to be able to make a classic pumpkin bread and a keto version this year.
+First, I wanted to share a keto pumpkin bread recipe because I always have pumpkin bread during Thanksgiving and I want to be able to make classic pumpkin bread and a keto version this year.

 How to Make Easy Keto Pumpkin Bread